 Expatriates may also be exempt from the penalty on other grounds—for example:

-If you’re not exempt, you’ll need to obtain coverage or pay the penalty, which for 2014 is the greater of $95 or 1% of your adjusted gross income.
-The regular deadline for obtaining individual coverage for 2014 is March 31, 2014.
+If you’re not exempt, you’ll need to obtain coverage or pay the penalty.
+The regular deadline for obtaining individual coverage March 1.
 However, if you’re living outside the U.S., you’ll be able to apply for coverage whenever you return.